xgfone/configmanager/README.md

 ## Parser

 In order to deveplop a new CLI parser, you just need to implement the interface `CliParser`.
 In one `Config`, there is only one CLI parser.
 But it can have more than one other parsers, and you just need to implement the interface `Parser`, then add it into `Config` by the method `AddParser()`.
 See the example above.
-See [doc](https://godoc.org/github.com/xgfone/go-config).
+See the [DOC](https://godoc.org/github.com/xgfone/go-config).

 ## Usage